gotaw/GRAPES.jl/README.md

 - CONTRIBUTING.md: Describes the process for collaborators to contribute to this project.

 ## Citing
 If you use GRAPES.jl, please cite the following article:

-  Clements, T., Cochran, E., Baltay, A., Minson, S., Yoon, C., (2023), "GRAPES: Earthquake Early Warning by Passing Seismic Vectors Through the Grapevine", submitted to Geophysical Research Letters.
+> Clements, T., Cochran, E., Baltay, A., Minson, S., Yoon, C., (2023), "GRAPES: Earthquake Early Warning by Passing Seismic Vectors Through the Grapevine", submitted to Geophysical Research Letters.

+The code may also be cited directly as:

+> Clements, T. (2023) GRAPES.jl – GRAph Predcition of Earthquake Shaking in Julia (Version 1.0.0), U.S. Geological Survey Software Release, https://doi.org/10.5066/P97FBHTL.

+GRAPES.jl is IPDS Record Number IP-159460.